Tyler O'Neill Player Props: Cardinals vs. Rockies

 Tyler O'Neill At The Plate

-- O'Neill has a home run and two walks while hitting .267.
+- O'Neill is batting .267 with a home run and two walks.

-- O'Neill has gotten a hit in six of nine games this season (66.7%), with multiple hits twice.
+- In six of 10 games this season (60.0%), O'Neill has reached base safely via hit, and that includes multiple hits twice.

-- O'Neill has driven in a run in one game this year, and it was more than one in that game.
+- O'Neill has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.